Single Price Grid Component | SASS/SCSS | BEM | Responsive

 I hope this will help you.

-Keep coding and have a wonderful day.0@bene-volentPosted about 1 year ago@adonmez04 Thank you for your recommendation.
+Keep coding and have a wonderful day.0@bene-volentPosted over 1 year ago@adonmez04 Thank you for your recommendation.
 When I create the layout style before coding, I create boxes around elements on both Desktop and Mobile and fill any in between sizes.
 My main aim is always to make something that transitions well from mobile to desktop and in between and desktop to mobile.

 I don't style websites thinking that I will make website for PC and for Mobile.
 I like make them think, that the browser window is resizable and it should look consistent on resize.